 If you want something a little less toxic, less flammable and more environmentally friendly, try sheep’s wool.

 This site has more information about sheep’s wool.

 We hope you found our insights into insulation and associated costs informative.

-The general consensus is that insulation is an excellent way to reduce your heating bills and do your bit for the environment.
+The general consensus is that insulation is an excellent way to reduce your heating bills and do your bit for the environment – even more important with climate change and the cost of living crisis.
 You should make sure the property has adequate passive ventilation to remove bad, stale and damp air and replace it with fresh air.
 Without this provision, the home’s humidity level will increase, and damp/condensation problems may arise, especially in the winter.

 Get a Home Insulation Quote

 To get a quote for insulation from a reviewed and rated local tradesperson, tap the button below to see how we can help you: